meta-llama/llama-stack-apps/examples/DocQA/README.md

 ![Chat](./data/assets/MacQA_chat.png)

-6. Use `Activity Monitor` to quit the `MacQA.app`.
+6. Click `exit` button to quit the `MacQA.app`.
 Please do not run multiple `MacQA.app` processes at the same time, as it will cause port conflict.

 ### How to build the MacQA app: